hbstack/site/content/docs/getting-started/install-on-existing-sites/index.md

 ## Troubleshooting

-There are many causes that may make build fails.
+There are many causes that may makes build fails.

 - Missing previous theme's shortcodes.
 - Conflicting with previous configurations and parameters.